 Express consent Implied consent occurs when the consenting person clearly authorizes the search either orally or in writing. occurs when the consenting person authorizes the search by actions or behavior indicating that consent was given. requires no inference to supply the full meaning. must be reasonably inferred.
-Examples: Examples: Verbal acknowledgment and approval (e.g., "Sure; go ahead") Signing a consent form Nodding approvalStepping aside to allow entry from mere silence.
+Examples: Examples: Verbal acknowledgment and approval (e.g., "Sure; go ahead") Signing a consent form Nodding approvalStepping aside to allow entry

-NOTE: Consent may not be inferred simply from a failure to object or consent.
+- NOTE: Consent may not be inferred simply from a failure to object or from mere silence. - NOTE: Implied consent is usually more difficult to prove than express consent.
 Therefore, officers should make every effort to obtain express verbal or written consent before conducting a search.